 The psychology of tracking

-Well, this is a big one, and I’m not even going to attempt to cover the whole range of emotions and behaviours that can present themselves when you begin tracking your macros.
+Well, this is a big one, and I won’t even attempt to cover the full range of emotions and behaviours that can present themselves when you begin tracking your macros.

-Of course, your emotional reaction to tracking your macros will depend on your personality, coping style and life experiences.
-And it may be a few weeks into tracking your macros that you will start to feel emotionally affected.
-This is where careful consideration of how you feel tracking your macros is essential, and if necessary, seek help, guidance or support for your wellbeing.
+Of course, your emotional reaction to tracking your macros will depend on your personality, coping style, and life experiences.
+It may be a few weeks into tracking your macros that you start to feel emotionally affected.
+This is where careful consideration of how you feel about tracking your macros is essential.
+If necessary, seek help, guidance, or support for your well-being.

 I’ll give you some examples from my experience tracking my macros and what I have found with my clients in the clinic.

 Control.
-On the one hand, you can feel more in control of your food when you’re tracking your macros; on the other, you can feel controlled by tracking your macros.
-This can lead to imbalances, with a desire to stay in control and not be flexible with what you’re eating or a drive to be out of control and eat whatever you want.
+On the one hand, tracking your macros can make you feel more in control of your food; on the other, it can make you feel controlled.
+This can lead to imbalances, with a desire to stay in control and not be flexible about what you eat or a drive to be out of control and eat whatever you want.

 Rigidity.
 For those who like routine, tracking your macros can seem like the sensible thing to do.
 However, you might be apprehensive about trying new foods or deviating from your existing and comfortable eating schedule.
 While this may sound minor, it can affect your social life and connection with friends and family.